open-contracting/european-union-support/README.md

 Add rows to `ignore.csv` as needed:

 1. If a label key has no corresponding editable field in the PDF, it may not have a corresponding XPath value.
-If so, add it.
+If so, unless it appears in the footer or endnotes or is a section number (`section_1`, etc.), form name (`notice_pin`, etc.) or legal basis (`directive_201424`), fill in `index` with the index as above, `label-key` with the label key, and `numbers` with a pipe-separated list (`|`) of form numbers.
+Follow the order in the PDF templates.
 1. If the label key is immediately preceded by an index (like `II.1.1`), fill in the `index` column with the index.

 Fill in `enumerations.csv`:

 1. In some cases, a form has label keys for each enumeration value.
-If so, fill in `xpath` with the XPath to the attribute, `value` with the enumeration value, and `label-key` with the label key.
+If so, fill in `xpath` with the XPath to the attribute, `value` with the enumeration value, `label-key` with the label key, and `numbers` with a pipe-separated list (`|`) of form numbers.
+Follow the order in the PDF templates.

 Once completed, run `rake missing` to see which XML elements and attributes have no key, and which keys have no XML element or attribute and aren't in `ignore.csv`: